Dominguez1st/Dominguez1st.github.io/README.md

 ## Introduction

 My name's Robert Dominguez and I am currently attending the Deep Dive Coding Java + Android Bootcamp.
+I have a bachelor's degree in compuer science from Southwesetern Adventist University and believe that the Deep Dive Coding Bootcamp will greatly improve my programming skills.
 My plan after graduation is to work on personal projects while looking for employment as a Java programmer.

 ## Current projects